10 Types of Barb Fish to Keep in Your Aquarium

 10. Drape Fin Barb

-And finally, the strangest barb fish type you have probably ever seen.
-As their name suggests, drape fin barbs are equipped with super-large and almost fully rounded dorsal fins.
+And finally, the strangest barb type you have probably ever seen.
+As their name suggests, drape fin barbs have super-large and almost fully rounded dorsal fins.

 On top of that, such fins are actually yellowish or golden with amazing little brown spots all over, making them resemble to a magnificent feather.
 What a fish!

-Drape fin barbs are actually quite new to the aquarium trade, so they are still rare to find at stores, and there is still so much to be researched.
+Drape fin barbs are actually quite new to the aquarium trade, so they are not available in all fish stores.
 They grow around 2 inches only and they are friendly little creatures.

 After going through our carefully selected list of the 10 best pet barb species, we are sure that you have found at least one to adopt.
 And, whichever that may be, you will not be sorry.